Bosssohio/Setup-Extractor/README.md

 * **`Form1()`:**
     * Initializes the form, resource manager, and UI elements.
-    * Sets the default installation path to the Program Files directory.
+    * Sets the default installation path.
 * **`browseButton_Click()`:**
     * Displays a `FolderBrowserDialog` to allow the user to select the installation directory.
 * **`button1_Click()`:**